TV2 (Malaysian TV network): 1969–1984

-TV2, then Rangkaian Kedua (Second Network) began operations on 17 November 1969, when Televisyen Malaysia (currently known as TV1) bifurcated into two channels and merge with Radio Malaysia to become the present-day broadcasting department.
+TV2, then Rangkaian Kedua (Second Network) began operations on 17 November 1969, when Televisyen Malaysia (now known as TV1) bifurcated into two channels and merge with Radio Malaysia to become the present-day broadcasting department.
 Then, TV1 was known as Rangkaian Pertama (First Network).
+The channel opened at 9pm, starting with a speech by Tunku Abdul Rahman followed at 9:15pm by a special programme introducing viewers to the new television facilities.
+The channel closed at 10:45pm.
+The frequencies were the same as the "emergency frequencies" used by what was now Siaran Nasional in December 1968.